Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Efficiency Optimality

-as defined in \cite{shi2020breaking} are included in the class of $\widehat{V}_{\mathcal{D}}^*$ and thus $\mathcal{T}_{RL}$, and the latter implies the other common estimators for $V_0$ allowing nonregularity are dominated by $\mathcal{T}_{RL}$.
+as defined in \cite{shi2020breaking} are included in the class of $\widehat{V}_{\mathcal{D}}^*$ and thus $\mathcal{T}_{RL}$, and the latter implies that the other common estimators for $V_0$ allowing nonregularity are dominated by $\mathcal{T}_{RL}$.
 The above results are summarized in Corollary \ref{embedding} and illustrated in Figure \ref{estimator classes}.
+With small modifications to Definition \ref{ralu}, $\mathcal{T}_{RL}$ can further include other common estimators allowing nonregularity for $V_0$, such as the simple sample split estimator \citep{wager2018estimation} and the online one-step estimator \citep{luedtke2016statistical}.
+Details are provided in Section A.8 of the supplementary material.